newlin83/maria-centers/_tabs/about.md

 > My name is James Newlin, and I created this site.
 {: .prompt-tip }

-This website is a platform for me to share my knowledge of Maria Lynne Centers.
-She was born 9/14/1983 in Shonto, Arizona, lived around Tucson and San Francisco, and currently lives in Hayden, Idaho.
+This website is a platform for me to share my insights and perspectives on Maria Lynne Centers, born on September 14, 1983, and currently residing in North Idaho.
+Over the years, her actions have caused significant harm to those closest to her, particularly her family, her children, and the fathers of her three children.
+This site aims to serve as a cautionary resource for anyone who may consider forming a relationship with Maria, as well as a space for me to express my thoughts and experiences.

-These are the other related sites I've created about the insanity of the people of North Idaho:
+These are the other related sites I've created about the people of North Idaho:

 [Kootenai County Family Law](https://www.kootenaicourts.com/).
 This website is a platform for me to share my personal experiences with the family court system in Kootenai County Idaho.
 It reflects my opinions and perspective on the harm I believe they caused me and my child.
 My goal is to raise awareness and seek accountability, not to defame or harm anyone.